nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 ## `lib.rs`

-Before we can write any GPU kernels, we must add a few directives to our `lib.rs` which are required by the codegen:
+Before we can write any GPU kernels, we must add a few directives to our `lib.rs` which are required by the codegen backend:

 ```rs
 #![cfg_attr(